What do you need (for about 4 pom poucen)

 Preheat the oven to 180 degrees.
 Line a baking tray with baking paper.
 Remove a quarter of the pumpkin puree and separate in a bowl.
-Spoon another two tablespoons of the pumpkin puree and place in a small bowl.
-Stir the Agar and a tablespoon of Greensweet X-tra Sweet through the rest of the mash, put it in a pan and heat while stirring.
+Spoon another 2 tablespoons of the pumpkin puree and place in a small bowl.
+Stir the Agar and a tablespoon of Greensweet Extra Sweet through the rest of the mash, put it in a saucepan and heat while stirring.
 Once the mass is well heated, remove the pan from the heat and let it cool down.

-Mix together the oatmeal flour, water and two tablespoons of stevia sweet Xtra in a bowl.
+Stir in the oatmeal flour, water and 2 tablespoons of Greensweet extra sweet in a bowl.
 Put a bowl of water ready where you can immerse yourself in each time.
 Pour the mass onto the baking tray and press the mass out with moistened hands to form a thick slab of about 1 cm thick.
 Bake the slice in the middle of the oven until golden brown in about 25-30 minutes, keep checking.
 Allow to cool.

 Source / photos: Monique van der Vloed